 “I kind of pulled him aside during one of the workouts,” Herman said, “and I said, you have been a very pleasant surprise, and you’re going to make a lot of money someday playing this position — if you put your pads down and run through somebody.”

 Herman added that he hasn’t been around a back like the 250-pound Warren who can move the way he does.

 “It’s a pretty cool thing,” he said, “but again, football is not played running around cones.”

-For the rest of Cedric’s Nuggets, including his thoughts on the Memphis/San Antonio and Chicago/Boston NBA playoff serieses, click here.
+For the rest of Cedric’s Nuggets, including his thoughts on Texas’ hoops season and a possible return of Tony Romo to the Cowboys, click here.